funcompbio/funcompbio.github.io/setup.md

 with a computer.
 In any case, it is recommended that you use some external keyboard with your tablet.

-**Very important:** Whenever we show below instructions that we ask you to type starting with a dollar sign (`$`), such as:
+**Very important:** whenever you find below instructions that ask you to type some commands starting with a dollar sign (`$`), such as:

 ```
-$ some instruction to type
+$ some command to type
 ```
 You should **NOT** type the starting dollar sign (`$`), because it is just a convention, called the
 [command prompt](https://en.wikipedia.org/wiki/command-line_interface#command_prompt)
-to indicate that you should write the given instructions in the [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) running within the [terminal window](https://en.wikipedia.org/wiki/Terminal_emulator) application.
+to indicate that you should write the given commands in the [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) running within the [terminal window](https://en.wikipedia.org/wiki/Terminal_emulator) application.